• Investigative

 Britain and International Community Respond

 UK Prime Minister Keir Starmer confirmed that British aircraft were operating in the Middle East as part of coordinated defensive measures aimed at protecting British personnel and allies.
-He called for restraint while emphasizing the need to safeguard regional stability.

 The United Nations Security Council scheduled emergency consultations amid mounting fears of broader regional war.
 Diplomatic efforts appear strained as military operations continue.